shankerbalan/acsdocs/docs/source/networking/nicira-plugin.rst

 Table: Supported Services

-    **Note**
+.. note::   The Virtual Networking service was originally called 'Connectivity'

-    The Virtual Networking service was originally called 'Connectivity' in CloudStack 4.0
+    in CloudStack 4.0

 The following hypervisors are supported by the Nicira NVP Plugin.